NikhilKumarSingh4002/Spotify-Recommendation/README.md

 # Spotify Song Recommender System

 ## Overview
 This project is a song recommender system that uses Natural Language Processing (NLP) techniques and cosine similarity to recommend songs based on lyrics.
 It processes the Spotify Million Song Dataset, cleans and preprocesses the text, and applies TF-IDF vectorization to identify similar songs.
 The recommendation functionality is exposed through a Streamlit application for easy use.
+It has a sidebar with Gemini Chatbot integration and a preview of song playing through Spotify Web Playback SDK.

 ---